Goliarda Sapienza: Commences writing

-Sapienza started writing around the time of her mother’s death in 1953, first producing poetry.
-In the late 1950s, she suffered serious bouts of depression, which lead in 1962 to a suicide attempt by overdosing on sleeping pills.
+Sapienza started writing around the time of her mother's death in 1953, first producing poetry.
+In the late 1950s, she suffered serious bouts of depression, which led in 1962 to a suicide attempt by overdosing on sleeping pills.
 To combat her affliction she underwent a series of electroshocks that caused her to partially lose her memory.
 She had psychoanalytical therapy at a clinic in Rome and fell in love with her analyst, who responded by terminating the treatment.
-She was assisted in her recovery by writing which she had increasingly focused on from 1958.
+She was assisted in her recovery by writing, which she had increasingly focused on from 1958.

 In 1964 she made a second suicide attempt.

-In 1965 Sapienza and Maselli separated which led to her being shunned by many in Roman society.
-Freed from the social duties that came with being Maselli’s companion, she wrote two memoirs in quick succession, both published to minor acclaim, Lettera Aperta in 1967 about her childhood, and Il Filo di Mezzogiorno, in 1969 about her experience in psychoanalysis.
-These have been described as attempts to reconstruct the memories destroyed by the electroshock.
-She then dedicated herself entirely to writing which her friend Elsa Morante resented because Sapienza preferred to write rather than come over for lunch.
+In 1965 Sapienza and Maselli separated, which led to her being shunned by many in Roman society.
+Freed from the social duties that came with being Maselli's companion, she wrote two memoirs in quick succession, both published to minor acclaim: Lettera Aperta (1967), about her childhood, and Il Filo di Mezzogiorno (1969), about her experience in psychoanalysis.
+These have been described as attempts to reconstruct the memories destroyed by electroshock therapy.
+She then dedicated herself entirely to writing, which her friend Elsa Morante resented because Sapienza preferred to write rather than come over for lunch.

 Sapienza then threw herself into the task of writing what is now considered her masterpiece, L'arte della gioia (The Art of Joy), which took her nine years to complete and drove her to destitution as she withdrew further from society.
-Finished in 1976 monumental historical novel was rejected by publishers because of its length (over 700 pages) and its portrayal of a woman unrestrained by conventional morality and traditional feminine roles.
-It detailed a woman’s pursuit of cultural, financial and sexual independence in early-20th-century Sicily, during which she sleeps with both men and women, commits incest and murders a nun.
+Finished in 1976, the monumental historical novel was rejected by publishers because of its length (over 700 pages) and its portrayal of a woman unrestrained by conventional morality and traditional feminine roles.
+It detailed a woman's pursuit of cultural, financial and sexual independence in early 20th-century Sicily, during which she sleeps with both men and women, commits incest and murders a nun.
 She was unable to find a publisher for it during her lifetime.
 One rejected it as "a pile of iniquity".